networkx/networkx/doc/reference/classes/index.rst

 .. note:: NetworkX uses `dicts` to store the nodes and neighbors in a graph.
    So the reporting of nodes and edges for the base graph classes will not necessarily be consistent across versions and platforms.
-If you need the order of nodes and edges to be consistent (e.g., when writing automated tests), please see :class:`~networkx.OrderedGraph`, :class:`~networkx.OrderedDiGraph`, :class:`~networkx.OrderedMultiGraph`, or :class:`~networkx.OrderedMultiDiGraph`, which behave like the base graph classes but give a consistent order for reporting of nodes and edges.

 Graph Views
 ===========